RyanDGaines/JMorph/README.md

 # JMorph
-An image morphing program written in java
+A simple image morphing program written in java